isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-stain-a-playset/index.md

 - playset
 layout: post
 ---
-In this article I will discuss step by step process of� How to Stain a Playset.
+In this article I will discuss step by step process of How to Stain a Playset.
 If youve had your playset for more than a year its likely that youve noticed some fading, cracking, splitting, or even rotting.

 Your playset has endured extreme weather conditions like hot sun, rain, snow, harsh winds, and high humidity.
 Its no surprise that it has lost its initial attractiveness and vitality.
 Thus, its time to stain it and give it a fresh new look.